 Sometimes, you have to cook the same dish multiple times a day; sometimes, you have to cook dozens of different recipes in a single day.

 If you’re not passionate about cooking, it’ll become very difficult to cook your third dish.
-If you are not passionate about food, your tongue will not give you any result only after a couple of tries.
+If you are not passionate about food, your tongue will not give you any results only after a couple of tries.
 So, you have to have an innate passion for cooking if you want to become a chef.

-A chef has to test the taste of dozens of dishes, has to smell hundreds of foods, has to cook several food items on a daily basis.
+A chef has to test the taste of dozens of dishes, has to smell hundreds of foods, and has to cook several food items on a daily basis.

 You may manage a job in the kitchen without having any passion for cooking, but your position will not see any advancement without your passion and craziness about food and cooking.

-Culinary School Vs. Experience to Fulfill The Requirements for Becoming a Chef
+Culinary School Vs. Experience To Fulfill The Requirements For Becoming A Chef

 As you already know, there are two ways to win the title of chef.
 These are academic education and real-life cooking experience.